What is eSIM, Embedded SIM, iSIM? Status of eSIM functionality in South Africa.

 [Embedded SIM formats can be supplied by us for most local and global roaming mobile networks that we support.]

 So if the MFF2 form factor is “embedded”, is this tiny SIM what we call an “eSIM”?
 Unfortunately, not always.
 Some do call it that, but it’s imprecise.
-While the “e” in eSIM does stand for embedded (you will also find the reading “electronic SIM” out there), what is meant with eSIM is really a different “kind” of embedded – not the hardware kind.
+While the “e” in eSIM does stand for embedded (you will also find the reading “electronic SIM” out there), what is meant with eSIM is really a different “kind” of SIM (embedded or plastic).

 What is an eSIM?

-In simple terms, an eSIM is a SIM that can load new carrier profiles digitally, over the air, which means you no longer need to physically swap SIM cards in your devices.
+In simple terms, an eSIM is a SIM (embedded or plastic) that can load new carrier profiles digitally, over the air.

 In more technical terms, an eSIM is any piece of hardware that runs an application called eUICC, which has storage to hold multiple SIM profiles at the same time (but only one can be active), and can be provisioned remotely, over the air (OTA).